 Life is slow and laid back in Mexico and especially in coastal villages like San Pancho.
 People take their time to do things and “mañana” is an expression that does not necessarily mean tomorrow, only “not today.”
 When you arrive in San Pancho, please leave all of your hasty and grand expectations behind.
 Enjoy the village and the peacefulness it offers to residents and visitors alike.
 Unlike the USA or Canada, getting mad and/or raising your voice does not bring about positive results; it simply shows your lack of understanding of the foreign culture and will make people ignore you.
-No one will want to help you if you behave in such a manner.
 Stay calm and polite, and you will have more success.
 What’s more, try to relax and enjoy the slower pace of life.

 Language: Though many of San Pancho's residents speak a little English, your vacation will be greatly enhanced if you practice a few Spanish words before arriving.
 There are hundreds of websites offering free courses.
 "Please, thank you, how much, when, where", and "I’m sorry" are a few expressions that will really help you around the town.
 Remember, hardly anyone in town is hard of hearing; repeating a phrase in English very loud only makes YOU look like the person who does not understand the conversation.
 While it is sometimes embarrassing to not have all the words or pronunciation, just showing the effort to speak a little Spanish goes a long way.